-Every sixth year of the affordability period, the owner agent must perform an income recertification for each low-income household and receive third-party documentation to support that certification.
+Every sixth year of the Period of Affordability, the owner agent must perform an income recertification for each low-income household and receive third-party documentation to support that certification.
 In other years, the owner agent may accept the household's self-certification of income.
-For example, a HOME project is closed out and begins its affordability period in 2023.
+For example, a HOME project is closed out and begins its Period of Affordability in 2023.
 2023 is Year 1.
 2028 is Year 6.
 In 2028, all tenants must have a full income recertification using source documentation as verification.

 If a property receiving funds for rehabilitation has existing tenants, owners may begin certifying tenant eligibility on or after the date of the written agreement.
-These initial certifications will precede the start of the affordability period, but as long as the owner complies with requirements for annual recertification and applies the appropriate rules for increases in income at recertification to maintain the unit mix, the units will continue to be eligible at the start of the affordability period.
+These initial certifications will precede the start of the Period of Affordability, but as long as the owner complies with requirements for annual recertification and applies the appropriate rules for increases in income at recertification to maintain the unit mix, the units will continue to be eligible at the start of the Period of Affordability.